mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 maybe or whatever.
 Um, and every time you move on to a new team, you have to do the same thing again and again, as a developer advocate, I get to speak to way more developers now.
 So I just, at the conferences, you speak to like 20 people at one conference and.
-You no longer feel the need to be like, Hey, I'm Tricia, I'm a real programmer.
-You just can't start off with, like I know by now I know I'm a real program, right?
+You no longer feel the need to be like: "Hey, I'm Tricia, I'm a real programmer."
+You just can't start off with, like: "I know by now I know I'm a real programmer, right?
 I've spoken to a lot of you.
 I know what your problems are.
-Not all of them, obviously, but I've heard, you know, a lot of people saying, I don't know how to do this thing.
+Not all of them, obviously, but I've heard, you know, a lot of people saying, I don't know how to do this thing."
-And I'm like, Oh, I know that.
+And I'm like: "Oh, I know that!"
 Well, what about this stuff?
-And I'm like, Oh, I know the answer to that.
+And I'm like: "Oh, I know the answer to that."
 Or how do you think about that?
-And I'm like, Oh, I don't know anything about that.
-But I do know someone who does know that thing, or I do know which words to Google to find that out.
-So having spoken to lots of people are having much better idea of what my strengths and weaknesses are.
-It makes me much more comfortable with, with being me.
-Like I no longer feel the urge to go into if I go into, um, A big technical conference, maybe, you know?
+And I'm like: "Oh, I don't know anything about that.
+But I do know someone who does know that thing," or I do know which words to Google to find that out.
+So having spoken to lots of people and having much better idea of what my strengths and weaknesses are, it makes me much more comfortable with, with being me.
+Like I no longer feel the urge to go into if I go into, um, a big technical conference, maybe, you know?
 Well, there's one that I know well, and I don't need to prove myself, but if there's one, let's say I go into JavaScript conference, I'll be much more uncomfortable because I don't know anything about JavaScript.
 But I do know that I know a lot about Java.
 I do know about technical presentation skills.
-I do know a lot about our IDs and I'm comfortable now with what I know and what I don't know.
-And that gives me that, you know, people come up to me and go, Oh, well, that's a really stupid way to write a JavaScript statement.
+I do know a lot about our IDE's and I'm comfortable now with what I know and what I don't know.
+And that gives me that, you know, people come up to me and go: "Oh, well, that's a really stupid way to write a JavaScript statement."
+I'm like: "yeah.
-I'm like, yeah.
 Okay.
 If you tell me that's true.
-I don't know anything about JavaScript.
-If someone comes up to me and says, that's a stupid way to do that thing in Java, I'm like, well, you've got your way.
-I've got my way, whatever.
+I don't know anything about JavaScript."
+If someone comes up to me and says: "that's a stupid way to do that thing in Java", I'm like: "well, you've got your way.
+I've got my way, whatever."

 **Michaela:**: [00:36:48] Yeah.
 I think maybe it has also a little bit to do with growing pain.
 Right?
 So every time you're moving, you're changing something.
 You're shaking things up.
-You are in new territory and you have to somehow prove it also to yourself.
+You are in new territory and you have to somehow prove yourself also to yourself.
 Then, you know, you.
 You know what you're talking about.
 Right.
 So I think, for example, for me leaving Microsoft meant also leaving sort of some of the Microsoft technologies behind.
-And now I'm, I'm looking at, for example, the startup scenes and different, you know, it's, it's, it's actually my tech Pablo that I'm right now in, and it's a lot of JavaScript, a lot of react that's going on there.
+And now I'm, I'm looking at, for example, the startup scenes and different, you know, it's, it's, it's actually my tech bubble that I'm right now in, and it's a lot of JavaScript, a lot of React that's going on there.
 Right.
-And I'm like, I have no idea about react and it really bugs me.
-It's like, Oh my God, something is missing.
-I cannot, you know, I don't know what people are talking about.
+And I'm like: "I have no idea about react and it really bugs me."
+It's like: "Oh my God, something is missing.
+I cannot, you know, I don't know what people are talking about."
 So now it's on my list that I have to learn that.
-And, um, and I think it has to do with this growing pain that you are changing, that you are doing something you, as you said, like you're doing.
-Your thing
+And, um, and I think it has to do with this growing pain that you are changing, that you are doing something new, as you said, like you're doing.
+Your thing already for quite some time.
+So you're settled and you're knowing that, you know, the things and, um...

-**Trisha:**: [00:37:43] already for

-**Michaela:**: [00:37:43] quite some time.
-So you're settled and you're knowing that, you know, the things and, um,

-**Trisha:**: [00:37:48] yeah.
+**Trisha:**: [00:37:48] Yeah.
 And I think part of that as well is that one of the, one of my sweet spots.
 So one of the things that I've been, um, have made my area is the new, new upcoming bits of Java.
 So I know if I'm like right on that straight away, There's just almost no one knows that stuff.
 Cause it's brand new.
 The only people who know, who know it better than me are people who read way more than me or the Oracle developers themselves.
 So that's also a benefit.
-Whereas if I'm going into something like, um, like spring is a problem for me, for example, I don't really know the spring, spring framework very well.
+Whereas if I'm going into something like, um, like Spring is a problem for me, for example, I don't really know the Spring, Spring framework very well.
 I've used it a bunch, but I know there are lots of people out there who use it all the time and they use it in their way.
-So yeah, like if I was going to be, when I was doing my spring demo last year, Had a certain element of, I've either got to read like everything to, to get to know this really well.
+So yeah, like if I was going to be, when I was doing my Spring demo last year, Had a certain element of, I've either got to read like everything to, to get to know this really well.
 Or I've got to put myself into that mindset, the sort of beginner's mindset of, okay, this seems to be the most effective way to do this.
-It appears to work like, but there are plenty of other ways to do stuff.
+It appears to work.
+Like, but there are plenty of other ways to do stuff.

 **Michaela:**: [00:38:46] Yeah, yeah.
 Yeah.
 That's true.

-**Trisha:**: [00:38:48] So one

-**Michaela:**: [00:38:49] of the things that I wanted to talk with you about is the development processes at JetBrains.
+So one of the things that I wanted to talk with you about is the development processes at JetBrains.
-Chad finds is definitely one of the companies that I always think about I'm applying and working there.
+JetBrains is definitely one of the companies that I always think about I'm applying and working there.
 So if I applied there, how would, you know, how would the development process look like?
 What, you know, what would I do?
 Would I write code what I have, you know, a test environment.
 We have testers there, you know, how does that all work?

-**Trisha:**: [00:39:14] Um, so Japanese, I don't know if a JetBrains is unique, but JetBrains is, is a very interesting sort of organization in that it's very developer driven.
+**Trisha:**: [00:39:14] Um, so JetBrains, I don't know if a JetBrains is unique, but JetBrains is, is a very interesting sort of organization in that it's very developer driven.
 The people who started the organization were developers and they created an IDE for them as developers.
 So everything, everyone from the bottom up is, is basically a developer.
-Um, it's interesting for me because, um, I've worked one of what to large organizations, they're all quite command and control.
-So you kind of, you, you know, there's like a hierarchy to navigate, to, to, to ask questions or to, to feed stuff back Japanese doesn't really work like that.
+Um, it's interesting for me because, um, I've worked one of what to large organizations, they're all quite command and control-y.
+So you kind of, you, you know, there's like a hierarchy to navigate, to, to, to ask questions or to, to feed stuff back JetBrains doesn't really work like that.
 It's more like, um, It's more like a network.
 It's more like a sort of ecosystem.
-We've got a thousand over a thousand people work at JetBrains.
-Um, but really everyone's still any like two levels away from the CEO is really flat.
+We've got a thousand over a thousand people working at JetBrains.
+Um, but really everyone's still only like two levels away from the CEO is really flat.
 Like my boss is Hattie and Hattie is he reports directly to the CEO.

-**Michaela:**: [00:40:04] Yeah.
+**Michaela:**: [00:40:06] Oh wow, I was reading about that, yeah.

-**Trisha:**: [00:40:04] Yeah.
+**Trisha:**: [00:40:08] Yeah.
 And, and my team is like 20 well.
 So now I'm, I'm a team lead of, of the Java advocacy team.
 So I Malheur reports to me.
 So we have like a tiny team.
 Um, but the, the developer advocacy team has like 20 people who report effectively to sort Patty